stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/mutational-signatures.md

 ## Uploading data

 Mutational Signatures requires at least one VCF and an optional sample sheet to be uploaded.
-These files can be uploaded via the [data transfer application] or [command line].
+These files can be uploaded via the [data transfer application](../managing-data/data-transfer-app.md) or [command line](../managing-data/command-line.md).

-[data transfer application]: ../data/data-transfer-app.md
-[command line]: ../data/command-line.md

 ## Analysis of results